ysk24ok/ysk24ok.github.io/_posts/2021-09-02-difference_between_def_and_async_def_in_fastapi.md

 ```

 Here is the output of `top -H` .
-There are 5 threads (1 parent thread and 4 child threads).
+There are 5 threads (1 main thread and 4 child threads).
 This is the "threadpool" the document is talking about.
-When a new request arrives and existing threads are in execution, a new thread is spawned and begins to process the request.
+When a new request arrives and existing threads are being executed, a new thread is spawned and begins to process the request.
-Thus the server works as if it's asyncrounous.
+Thus the server works as if it's asyncronous.
 But all threads utilize only 100% of CPU probably because of Python's GIL (global interpreter lock).

 ```